Optimizing product content on e-commerce websites for SEO (Search Engine Optimization) is much harder than it is for blogs or simple 5 page company...

 Content marketers, eCommerce teams or marketplace specialists can get actionable insights from SiteLucent daily.
 Our software crawls worldwide shop shelves daily and compares your set content criteria with the published content on PDPs, resulting in a score.
 To make the score actionable, content teams can:

-- Start optimising underperforming products (e.g. products that do not meet all minimal content criteria).
+- Start optimizing underperforming products (e.g. products that do not meet all minimal content criteria).
 Then move on to basic and extended content to create great content experiences on all eCommerce channels, step-by-step.

 - Schedule daily, weekly or monthly data reports to your teams' mailbox with products that are missing images, brand names or other components.